Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 # IMS Remote Builds

+Typically IMS jobs are run within Kubernetes (K8S) pods on the cluster's worker nodes.
+With csm-1.5.1, IMS now has the ability to run these jobs on a dedicated, repurposed compute node rather than within the K8S pods.
+There are two primary reasons to choose to run jobs on a remote build node.

+1. Resources available to the K8S workers.

+The IMS jobs creating and customizing images can consume a lot of resources within the K8S cluster, particularly as the image sizes get larger.
+If the jobs are offloaded to remote nodes, most of that resource pressure can be shifted to the remote node.
+This can be particularly important if the workers in the cluster are already under load stress.

+1. Performance due to cross archetecture builds.

-While IMS comes shipped with a method of generating arm64 image builds via emulation, this method is best suited for minimal or barebones image builds due to the speed limitations that are imposed when trying to translate x86 instructions to the arm64 instruction set via QEMU namespace translation.
+All K8S worker nodes are running on x86_64 hardware.
+While IMS is installed with a method of generating aarch64 image builds via emulation, this method is best suited for minimal or barebones image builds.
+The emulation is done through a Kata VM running a QEMU translator.
+The process of translating x86_64 to aarch64 instructions has a serious performance impact.
+When running the job on a remote node, it will run on the native archetecture of the remote node.
+Running aarch64 image builds on an aarch64 remote node can see over a 10x performance increase versus running the same job under emulation.
-This is where IMS remote builds come into play.
-By leveraging arm hardware at your disposal, a 10x speed increase can be observed by performing image builds and customization as opposed to emulation.

 ## Prerequisites
-- arm based compute node
+- Available compute node
-- ceph storage space
-- metal compute image
-- CSM 1.5.1
+- CSM 1.5.1 or higher

-## Configuration
+## Configuring a Remote Build Node

+There are only two requirements for using a compute node as a remote build node:
+- Have podman installed and configured
+- Allow IMS access via ssh key

+### Use an Existing Compute Node

+This will add processes to the node being used as a remote build node.
+The system administrator will need to decide if this compute node needs to be removed from the workload manager while being used to work with images, or if it can still run compute jobs while building images.

+1. Install or varify podman is installed

+** HERE - link to podman instructions

+1. Install the IMS ssh key

+** HERE - fill in the details / instructions on how to do this
+- get ssh key from K8S secrets
+- copy into node's ~/.ssh/autorized_keys file

-### IMS Builder Image
+### Create a Barebones IMS Builder Image

-In order for a compute node to be able to execute remote IMS builds, they must first be configured.
-After logging into a management node in your system, retrieve the image id of the metal compute node shipped with CSM 1.5.1.
+If there is no existing compute image to boot a node with, one can be created based on the barebones image that is installed with CSM.

+1. Find the appropriate barebones image.
 ```
 ncn-m001:~ # cray ims images list | grep -B 5 compute-csm.*aarch64
 [[results]]